ManimCommunity/manim/docker/readme.md

 ```

 ## Jupyterlab
-Another alternative is to use the `manimcommunity/manim:jupyterlab` image, which spins up a local webserver running
+Another alternative is to use the docker image to spin up a local webserver running
 JupyterLab in whose Python kernel manim is installed and can be accessed via the `%%manim` cell magic.
-To use this container,
-run
+To use JupyterLab, run
 ```
-$ docker run -it -p 8888:88888 manimcommunity/manim:jupyterlab
+$ docker run -it -p 8888:8888 manimcommunity/manim jupyter lab --ip=0.0.0.0
 ```
 and then follow the instructions in the terminal.